Why Plant These Drought Resistant Perennials? (Especially If You Travel!)

 You might also appreciate its peak seasonal appeal of striking yellow or orange-red foliage in autumn.

 Scarlet Firethorn (Pyracantha) grows to 15 feet and offers a profusion of small white flowers in spring.
-That’s followed by brilliant pea-sized orange-red berries.
+That’s followed by brilliant pea-sized orange-red berries in early fall, as the fruit matures.

-This drought-tolerant, care-free shrub looks good throughout multiple seasons.
-It’s especially popular with birds.
+This drought-tolerant, care-free evergreen shrub looks good throughout multiple seasons.
+Of course, it’s especially popular with birds, too.

 Looking for something to provide landscape interest year round?